At a Glance

 ✨Know Your Fire Safety Standards

 Familiarise yourself with the latest fire safety regulations and standards relevant to passive fire protection.
-Being able to discuss these in detail will show your expertise and commitment to quality.
+Being able to discuss these during your interview will demonstrate your expertise and commitment to quality.

 ✨Highlight Relevant Experience

-Make sure to mention your CSCS card or SSSTS certification and NVQ Level 2 in passive fire protection.
-These qualifications are crucial for the role, so be ready to discuss how they have prepared you for this position.
+Make sure to mention your CSCS card or SSSTS and NVQ Level 2 in passive fire protection.
+These qualifications are crucial for the role, so be ready to discuss how they have prepared you for the job.

 ✨Ask Insightful Questions

-Prepare a few questions about the company’s approach to fire safety and their expectations for the team.
-This shows your interest in the role and helps you gauge if the company is the right fit for you.
+Prepare thoughtful questions about the company's projects and their approach to fire safety.
+This shows your genuine interest in the role and helps you assess if the company is the right fit for you.